Charan: Clans and divisions

-Based on regions inhabited and associated culture, there are multiple endogamous sections among the Charans such as Maru (Rajasthan & Sindh), Kachhela (Kutch), Sorath (Saurashtra), Parajia, Malwa (Madhya Pradesh), etc. Clans among Maru-Charans are Roharia, Detha, Ratnu, Ashiya, Mehru, Kiniya, Sauda, Arha, etc. Kachhelas are divided into 7 main exogamous clans: Nara, Chorada, Chunva, Avsura, Maru, Bati, and Tumbel.
+Based on regions inhabited and associated culture, there are multiple endogamous sections among the Charans such as Maru (Rajasthan and Sindh), Kachhela (Kutch), Sorathia (Saurashtra), Parajia etc. Clans among Maru-Charans are Roharia, Detha, Ratnu, Ashiya, Mehru, Kiniya, Sauda, Arha, Dadhivadia, etc. Kachhelas are divided into 7 main exogamous clans: Nara, Chorada, Chunva, Avsura, Maru, Bati, and Tumbel.
+There are a total of 23 main clans, termed as visotar (20+3), each of which has multiple sub-clans and lineages.